-Prior to the IPO, the Company granted options to purchase shares of the Company's common stock and restricted stock units in respect of shares of the Company's common stock to employees, directors and consultants under the Company's 2011 Equity Incentive Plan.
+Prior to the IPO, the Company granted options to purchase shares of the Company's common stock and restricted stock units ("RSU") in respect of shares of the Company's common stock to employees, directors and consultants under the Company's 2011 Equity Incentive Plan.
 In July 2021, Duolingo adopted the 2021 Incentive Award Plan ("2021 Plan") and the 2021 Employee Stock Purchase Plan ("ESPP"), each of which became effective on July 26, 2021 in connection with the IPO.
-An aggregate of 7,946 shares and 1,119 shares of Class A common stock available for issuance under the 2021 Plan and ESPP, respectively.
-On each January 1, the number of shares of the Company's Class A common stock available for issuance under the 2021 Plan have been and through January 1, 2031 will be increased by the lesser of (i) 5% of the shares outstanding on the preceding December 31 (calculated on an as-converted basis) and (B) such smaller number of shares of common stock as determined by the Board or the Committee (as defined in the 2021 Plan).
-On January 1, 2022, the 2021 Plan and ESPP were increased by 1,913 shares and 166 shares, respectively.
+An aggregate of 7,946 shares and 1,119 shares of Class A common stock were made available for future issuance under the 2021 Plan and ESPP, respectively.
+On each January 1, the number of shares of the Company's Class A common stock available for issuance under the 2021 Plan have been, and through January 1, 2031, will be, increased by the lesser of (i) 5% of the shares outstanding on the preceding December 31 (calculated on an as-converted basis) and (B) such smaller number of shares of common stock as determined by the Board or the Committee (as defined in the 2021 Plan).
+On January 1, 2023, the 2021 Plan and ESPP were increased by 2,018 shares and 319 shares, respectively.